Thoughts on security benchmarks: cloud vs external providers

-A bit on my background.
-I’m a Site Reliability Engineer and co-founder of consulting agency.
-I’m focusing on Site Reliability, Security Engineering, and Infrastructure Automation.
-I have worked on Linux hardening, improving cloud security posture for companies around the world.
+A bit about my background.
+I’m a Site Reliability Engineer and co-founder of a consultancy.
+I’m focused on site reliability, security engineering and infrastructure automation.
+I have worked on Linux hardening and improving cloud security posture for companies around the world.

-I have seen cases where the tools utilized by security teams weren’t used to their full potential, just to solve simple problems.
-Mentioned tools cost hundreds of thousands of dollars in licensing fees yearly.
-Things that could be addressed by simple checks provided as a cheaper product in cloud provider offering or open-source tools.
-Currently, the market for security add-ons to cloud and container infrastructure is rapidly expanding.
-Many claims made by advertisers need to be taken with a grain of salt.
+I’ve seen cases where the tools security teams use aren’t being used to their full potential, just to solve simple problems.
+These tools cost hundreds of thousands of dollars a year in licensing fees.
+Things that could be addressed by simple checks offered as a cheaper product in cloud provider offerings or open source tools.
+The market for security add-ons to cloud and container infrastructure is currently growing rapidly.
+Many claims made by advertisers need to be taken with a pinch of salt.

-DISCLAIMER: I do not advocate canceling the use of external security providers.
-My point is that the tools need to be chosen wisely with a clear goal in mind and tested.
-Proper security tools definitely will help you keep a reasonable security posture.
-If it is possible, look for open-source solutions first.
-I do encourage you to do proper research or hire someone competent to do so.
-Mentioned companies here hire smart folks and solve complex problems.
-The question is if they solve problems you are focusing on.
-This just touches a small subset of security tools’ functionality.
-This article doesn’t cover Intrusion Detection or other imporatant things.
-This article also doesn’t debate the AWS CIS and Foundational Best Practices but rather uses them as an example.
+DISCLAIMER: I am not advocating the abandonment of external security providers.
+My point is that the tools need to be chosen wisely, with a clear objective in mind, and tested.
+The right security tools will definitely help you maintain a reasonable security posture.
+If possible, look for open source solutions first.
+I encourage you to do proper research or hire someone competent to do so.
+The companies mentioned here hire smart people and solve complex problems.
+The question is whether they are solving the problems you are focused on.
+This only touches on a small subset of what security tools can do.
+This article doesn’t cover intrusion detection or other important things.
+This article also doesn’t discuss AWS CIS and Foundational Best Practices, but rather uses them as an example.

-Why it is important to have compliance checks for the cloud?
+Why are compliance checks important for the cloud?

-Compliance checks are important for the cloud because they ensure that data is being stored and accessed in a way that meets the reasonable requirements of the organization.
-The proper policies can guide engineers to properly configure cloud resources and thus protect the privacy of the data and ensure that it is being used in a way that is authorized by the company.
-They are not a silver bullet solution, just one preventative measure.
-By default, the cloud provider-issued ones are not great, but definitely better than nothing.
+Compliance controls are important for the cloud because they ensure that data is stored and accessed in a way that meets the reasonable needs of the organisation.
+The right policies can guide engineers to configure cloud resources correctly, protecting the privacy of data and ensuring that it is used in a way that is authorised by the organisation.
+They are not a silver bullet, just a preventative measure.
+By default, the ones provided by cloud providers are not great, but they are certainly better than nothing.
 NSA also issues reasonable guidainces for the cloud.
 Consider swiss cheese model.

 Security/Compliance checks example

-Often security engineers expect tools with accessible UI which provides a dashboard and alerting functionality on cloud misconfiguration.
-I will focus on this case, to keep the scope of this article confined.
+Often, security engineers expect tools with an accessible UI that provides a dashboard and alerting functionality for cloud misconfigurations.
+I will focus on this case to limit the scope of this article.

-A great example of this is security checks and tools which provide audit reports.
-I will focus on AWS as it is the most common cloud provider, but things presented here could be replicated for Google Cloud and Azure.
+A good example of this is tools that provide security checks and audit reports.
+I will focus on AWS as it is the most common cloud provider, but the things presented here could be replicated for Google Cloud and Azure.

-Now, something which will require a bit of research from your side.
-You can just skim through policy names or read exactly what they do.
-Keep an eye for Cloud provider best practices and their provided checks, and compare them with external cloud provider solutions.
+Now for something that will require a bit of research on your part.
+You can just skim through the policy names or read up on exactly what they do.
+Pay attention to the cloud provider’s best practices and the checks they provide, and compare them to external cloud provider solutions.

-- We want to have a compliance check platform for generic AWS configuration checks.
-To start this will be CIS Benchmark and AWS Foundational Best Practices, which will inform us of non-compliant or misconfigured resources.
-An example could be a non-encrypted cloud storage bucket like S3.
-This should cover public best practices s by cloud pro
+- We want to have a compliance checking platform for generic AWS configuration checks.
+To start with, we will use CIS Benchmark and AWS Foundational Best Practices to inform us of non-compliant or misconfigured resources.
+An example could be an unencrypted cloud storage bucket such as S3.
+This should cover public best practices from cloud professionals.

 - We should have to alert with information about our findings.